 Differences between our Our "Plan allowance" is the amount we use to calculate our payment for certain types of covered services.
 See definition of Plan allowance in Section 10.
-Plan allowance and the bill

 You should also see section Important Notice About Surprise Billing - Know Your Rights below that describes your protections against surprise billing under the No Surprises Act.